DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

        - They provide a good starting point that can be tailored to organizational needs.
        - The Microsoft's Windows 10 security baseline, The NSA Windows 10 Secure Host Baseline, and The CIS Windows 10 baseline are all useful for building a Windows 10 security standard.
 Group Policy can then be used to monitor and apply settings in a security baseline.
        - The Center for Internet Security (CIS) works with subject matter experts from a variety of industries to create lists of security controls for operating systems, mobile devices, server software, and network devices.
        - The controls implemented from a security baseline should match the data classification of the data used or stored on the system.
+       - A baseline is a listing of security controls that provide a minimum level of security.
+Organizations can tailor a baseline to meet their needs.
+       - The baseline is a starting point, and it does not ensure maximum security.
+A baseline provides a listing of controls an organization can apply, but it isn't necessarily a listing of applied controls.
   - 🔴**Tailoring**: refers to modifying the list of ✏️ security controls ✏️ within a baseline to align with the org's mission
     - includes the following activities:
       - identifying and designating common controls; specificaion of organization-defined parameters in the security controls via explicit assignment and selection statements